tmsrise/Logitech-NumLock-Indicator/README.md

 (Some logitech keyboards don't have a numlock led for whatever inane reason)

 This uses the Logitech LED library (requires G hub) and an interrupt based paradigm.
-When a keyboard key is pressed, the callback function is called, and if it is the numlock key, a new thread is spun to get the toggle state and changed the led.
+When a keyboard key is pressed, the callback function is called, and if it is the numlock key, a new thread is spun to get the toggle state and change the led.
 Personal testing shows:

 0% cpu usage when nothing is happening